Ajmak9/wuom/README.md

 ## WUOM - Universal Operating Model
 WUOM — Universal Operating Model.
-A structural to organize information, processes, and perception.
+A system to organize information, processes and action.

-WUOM is a structural system designed to organize information, processes, and perception.
+WUOM is a structural system designed to work with complexity.

 It is not an application.
 It is not a closed methodology.

-It is a framework based on three operational geometries:
+It is a framework based on four operational geometries:

 ## Modular
 Basic units.